 How to Choose the Best Ecommerce Fulfillment Option For Your Brand

-When it comes to fulfillment, you have 2 basic choices: insource or outsource.
-What you do depends on the stage of your business and your customer unboxing experience philosophy.
+When it comes to fulfillment, you have two basic choices: insource or outsource.
+What you do depends on the stage of your business and your philosophy on the customer unboxing experience.

 1. Consider Your Growth Stage

 If you’d like a quick refresher, check out our playlist on the different ecommerce business stages.

 The obvious fulfillment option for most ecommerce businesses in their infancy is to opt for a simple, outsourced solution.
 The best fulfillment companies take a huge load off your business, freeing you up to focus on products, improvements, and customers.
 Plus, outsourcing is typically the cost-effective option for low-volume operations.

 Once your brand starts to gain traction and your business grows a bit, it’s time to pause and reevaluate.
 Is outsourcing still the best option for you?
 Maybe.
 Consider these two questions to decide:

 - At your current stage of growth, is outsourcing still the most cost-effective option?